Questions about the donation process, its safety, and privacy

 The trials are double-blinded and controlled.
 That means an independent, third party runs the trial so that we can’t see the results until the trial is completed and some trial participants will receive a placebo treatment.
 It also means that we pay participants to take part in the trial.
 No trial participants pay for therapy.
 Therapy is provided free-of-charge to our trial participants.

 There is seed money from investors funding company operations.
-Key research funding comes from the US Department of Energy, National Institutes of Health (NIH), NorthWestern University, University of California Berkeley, and Stanford University.
+Key research support has come from the US Department of Energy, National Institutes of Health (NIH), NorthWestern University, University of California Berkeley, and Stanford University.